Campus-Shuttle-Monitor/cs4096/README.md

 | Ground    | Ground     |
 | Rx        | Tx         |

+Install the SPI library by navigating to **tools>Manage Libraries**.

-Download the [RadioHead library](http://www.airspayce.com/mikem/arduino/RadioHead/RadioHead-1.113.zip) and add it to your Arduino IDE libraries.
-You may have to restart your Arduino IDE depending on how you add the library.
+Download the [RadioHead library](http://www.airspayce.com/mikem/arduino/RadioHead/RadioHead-1.113.zip) and add it to your Arduino IDE libraries by navigating to **Sketch>Add .ZIP Library**.
+Restart your Arduino IDE.

 ## Running the Shuttle Tracker